Note: This event was originally planned for 30 April - 1 June, 2020 Arlington, VA, USA and has now been rescheduled

 - Dr. Russ Cummings, Managing Director, DoD HPCMP Hypersonic Vehicle Simulation Institute, United States Air Force Academy

-- Dr. Alex Roessler, Deputy Director, Integrated Military Systems, & Coalition Leader, Autonomy New Mexico, Sandia National Laboratories
+- Dr. Alex Roesler, Deputy Director, Integrated Military Systems, Strike & Aerospace Systems, Sandia National Laboratories

 - Dr. Ivett Leyva, Program Officer, Engineering and Complex Systems, Air Force Office of Scientific Research, Air Force Research Laboratory